Innovative Approaches for Treating Complex Diseases

 Cellics’ CTI-111 is being advanced for the treatment of sepsis and has received funding from CARB-X. This important partnership with CARB-X enables Cellics to advance its highly versatile platform to treat not only sepsis but other inflammatory, autoimmune, or infectious diseases with high unmet medical needs.

-Expansion of the Cellics pipeline also includes leveraging the Cellular Nanosponge technology to advance preclinical programs for emerging viruses, autoimmune hemolytic anemia, and inflammatory bowel disease.
+Expansion of the Cellics Nanosponge pipeline also includes leveraging CNP™ technology to advance programs for emerging viruses, autoimmune hemolytic anemia and biodefense/countermeasures.

 We Strive to Advance Transformative Therapies for Serious Diseases